codebyshennan/tamkeen-data/docs/1-frontend/assignment/world-clock.md

 ### Clone starter code

-Fork and clone <a href="https://github.com/rocketacademy/world-clock-3.2" target="_blank">Rocket's World Clock repo</a> (Rocket-themed React Vite application).
+Fork and clone <a href="https://github.com/SkillsUnion/world-clock" target="_blank">World Clock repo</a> (Rocket-themed React Vite application).
 Run `npm install` to install default packages our app needs to run, and run `npm run dev` to start the app next open your browser and navigate to <a href="http://localhost:5173/" target="_blank">http://localhost:5173</a>.

 ### Understand starter code